Pathoschild/smapi-mod-dump/source/~purrplingcat/CustomGiftDialogue/README.md

 - `_Birthday` - Custom reaction to an item if this item was gifted on NPC's birthday.
 - `_SecretSanta` - Custom reaction to an item if this item was gifted as secret santa during winterstar festival.

+**NOTE:** These suffixes are not applicable for reveal dialogues!

+Custom Gift Dialogue utility now supports reveal dialogues.
+These dialogues are specials which can reveal some secrets about something.
+There is a 2,5% chance the reveal dialogue will be shown if it's defined for an NPC.

+- `Reveal_<targetNpcName>[<hearts>]` - A reveal dialogue about another NPC which the asked NPC can say.
+You can affect how much hearts are required with the another NPC are required to say this reveal dialogue line.
+- `Reveal` - A general reveal dialogue about anything is defined.
+Also this is a fallback for the targeted reveal line if that line is not defined.

 The `<NpcName>` (in the content asset name) is a name of NPC for which you want add custom gift reaction dialogue lines.
 Also you can add some alternate lines for gifted item by adding suffix `~<number>` after the dialogue key.
 (Works only for gift reaction dialogues)